Badminton Towel Grip vs Overgrip

 If you want something to keep your hand from slipping around on the shuttlecock, then look for towels with thumb holes that prevent this from happening.
 They are both less expensive and easier to get hold of than other materials such as cork and rubber bands which can cause problems if they cause friction between your hand and shuttlecock during play.

-In summary then, there are three factors to consider when choosing between towels with thumb holes and non-thumb-hole towels: absorbency (the more absorbent the material is), material (how much moisture it can take up) and thumb hole preference (if you want some extra protection without having so many thumb holes).
+There are three factors to consider when choosing between towels with thumb holes and non-thumb-hole towels: absorbency (the more absorbent the material is), material (how much moisture it can take up) and thumb hole preference (if you want some extra protection without having so many thumb holes).

 Badminton Towel Gip vs OverGrip